port

 Meals not included

-Re-board your coach and travel to a historic Tlingit village area, located in the heart of beautiful downtown Sitka.
-Step inside the modern rendition of a traditional clan-style house called Sheet'ka Kwaán Naa Kahídi or 'Community House for All the People of Sitka'.
-At the entrance, two large panels represent the eagle and raven -- iconic symbols of the Tlingit Nation.
-Gather around a central fire pit and drums, swirling robes and beadwork will mesmerize as traditional songs float through the air.
-You'll experience authentic Tlingit Native stories and songs, designed to inspire, revitalize, restore and preserve the language, values and customs of the Tlingit people.
+Travel to the Tlingit village area in the heart of downtown Sitka.
+Step inside a modern clan-style house called Sheet'ka Kwaán Naa Kahídi.
+This translates as "the Community House for All the People of Sitka."
+The two large panels at the entrance represent the iconic symbols of the eagle and raven.
+Gather around a central fire pit, where drums, swirling robes, and traditional Tlingit stories and songs inspire, revitalize, restore and preserve the language, values and customs of the Native people.

 The Fort Ray Historic District was the site of headquarters for Sitka's World War II harbor defenses and the adjacent Naval Air Station.
 Although the fort was never completed, it evokes an era when Alaska was believed to be a prime target for Japanese attacks.